SimonBlanke/Hyperactive/README.md

 }
 ```

-The search space of deep learning models is created with a dictionary, containing the layers (with the number of the layer) and list of values.
+The search space of <b>deep learning models</b> is created with a dictionary, containing the layers (with the number of the layer) and list of values.
 In this dictionary 'compile' and 'fit' are in 'layer' zero.
 The first input layer starts at 1.

 ```python
 search_config = {